-A win by Japan's conservative Liberal Democratic Party lifted the dollar to a 20-month high against the yen on Monday while European shares edged lower, weighed down by U.S. budget uncertainty.
+A win by Japan's conservative Liberal Democratic Party lifted the dollar to a 20-month high against the yen on Monday, while uncertainty over the prospects for a U.S. budget deal sent European shares lower.

 Continue Reading Below